JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

 # FlexiCodeBlocks
 FlexiCodeBlocks contain code.
-The FlexiCodeBlocks extension enhances code blocks with features like syntax highlighting, line highlighting, line numbering and more.
+They enhance code with aesthetic and functional features like syntax highlighting, line highlighting, line numbering and more.

 ## Basic Syntax